cazgp/django-staff-toolbar/README.rst

 Testing
 =======

 To run the tests, `python setup.py test`.
+This will automatically install `BeautifulSoup` and `mock`.